MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

        DllGetClassObject                   PRIVATE
    ```

-1. Use the following code to replace the contents of `dllmain.cpp`.
+1. Use the following code to replace the contents of `dllmain.cpp`:

    [!code-cpp[wrl-media-capture#6](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_6.cpp)]